John Schaly: Assistant Coaching 1982–1987

 Following graduation, Schaly was an assistant baseball coach from 1982 to 1984 at Iowa State University under Larry Corrigan where he roomed with Hall of Fame coach Leroy "Cap" Timm.
 He was also a member of his father's staff at Marietta for the 1984–1985 season before serving as an assistant at the University of Kentucky from 1985 to 1987 under Hall of Fame coach Keith Madison.

 Berry College

 In 1988, Schaly earned his first head coaching job at Berry College, reinstating a program that had been dormant since 1976.
 In four years, he held a record of 155–91–3.
 Three times, he led Berry to the NAIA playoffs, including one district title.

 St. Leo University

 In 1992, Schaly was named head coach at St. Leo University.
 He won 40 or more games twice and even had the Monarchs ranked first in the country during his six-year stint.
-In 1996, the team advanced to the NCAA Division II playoffs, the first time in a 18-year gap that earned Schaly Sunshine State Conference coach of the year.
+In 1996, the team advanced to the NCAA Division II playoffs, the first time in an 18-year gap that earned Schaly Sunshine State Conference coach of the year.
 Schaly held a 208–127 record at St. Leo.